CheshireCaat/puppeteer-with-fingerprints/README.md

 const path = require('path');
 const { plugin } = require('puppeteer-with-fingerprints');

-plugin.useProfile(path.resolve('./profile'), {
+// Set the service key for the plugin (you can buy it here https://bablosoft.com/directbuy/FingerprintSwitcher/2).
+// Leave an empty string to use the free version. plugin.setServiceKey('');

+// The key may be required if the fingerprint will be used from the profile. plugin.useProfile(path.resolve('./profile'), {
   // Don't load fingerprint from profile folder:
   loadFingerprint: false,